-Nicole Seymour is Professor of English, Comparative Literature, and Linguistics and Affiliated Faculty in Environmental Studies and Queer Studies at CSU Fullerton.
+Nicole Seymour is Associate Professor of English, Comparative Literature, and Linguistics and Affiliated Faculty in Environmental Studies and Queer Studies at CSU Fullerton.

 In 2007, journalist Dan Bloom used the term “cli-fi” — in a pointed rhyme with “sci-fi” — to describe literature and film that could express concerns about climate change.
 Within five years the term had become a buzzword, primarily referring to literature.
 In 2019, it even served as an answer on the U.S. game show Jeopardy!.